Division

 \[\frac{a + bi}{c + di} = \frac{ac + bd + (bc - ad)\,i}{c^2 + d^2}\]

 computes \(c^2 + d^2\), which can overflow for large inputs.
 Underflow regimes exist as well.
 Many algorithms have therefore been proposed to make complex division more robust [BS12], each with different trade-offs in numerical accuracy and performance.
+These algorithms typically use a scaling strategy.
+A further challenge in complex division is the handling of edge cases such as infinite or zero operands.

 ../../../_images/fractal.svg